edgelesssys/contrast/README.md

 The trust chain goes as follows:

 1. The Contrast CLI generates a policy and attaches it to the pod definition.
-2. Kubernetes schedules the pod on a node with kata-cc-isolation runtime.
+2. Kubernetes schedules the pod on a node with the confidential computing runtime.
 3. Containerd takes the node, starts the Kata Shim and creates the pod sandbox.
 4. The Kata runtime starts a CVM with the policy's digest as `HOSTDATA`.
 5. The Kata runtime sets the policy using the `SetPolicy` method.